 At DashboardSymbols.com we think you deserve better.
 So, here’s some help, by vehicle manufacturer, since they are all different – sometimes between models from the same manufacturer!

-Better yet, before “Key Not Detected” appears on your instrument panel, arm yourself and your loved ones with our Dead Key FOB Mobile App, an exclusive at DashboardSymbols.com exclusive.
-Search “Dead Key FOB” at your phone’s store or click here.
+Better yet, before “Key Not Detected” appears on your instrument panel, arm yourself and your loved ones with our Dead Key FOB Mobile App, an exclusive at DashboardSymbols.com.
+Search “Dead Key FOB” at your device’s store or click here.

 The app includes instructions and illustrations for getting into and starting a keyless, or push-button, start car from 13 manufacturers.
 The Dead Key FOB App will first show you 13 variations for retrieving the standard ‘hard’ key (and there is a hard key) and six different ways to get in – including getting past the hidden keyholes in Audi, BMW, Ford, General Motors, Hyundai, Jaguar, Kia, Lexus, VW and Volvo models.
 Then we’ll show you over 30 distinct starting variations.
 No industry standardization here.
 None!

-We are currently adding instructions for Mitsubishi and Subaru to the app, but you can find them on these pages
+We will soon be adding instructions for Mitsubishi and Subaru as well as massive Ford and GM updates to the app (these last two each now have a dozen starting variations!!!), but you can find them on these pages.

 BMW / Mini